dlecona/KMeansClustering/README.md

 The following variables within the make_blobs() function are able to be manipulated:
   1) Number of samples

         a.
-Amonunt of points generated
+Amount of points generated
   2) Centers

         a.
 Amount of centers generated